Law and the Courts

 Criminal record Book 1881-1970 (some gaps) [ADCA 21567 W5394/216-290]

 Criminal Record Book 1961-1966 [ABYB 21701 W5445/63]

 Criminal Record Book 1907-1931 [AAOY W3298/993]

 Criminal Record Book 1903-1929, 1940-1949 [AAOG 23433/1, 5-7, 34]

 Prisoners tried or committed for sentence

 Entries in these registers are chronological, with an alphabetical index in the front of each volume.
 They record the details of criminal trials and/or sentencing.
 They include the name of the prisoner, crime, place and date of committal, receipt of depositions.
 Some also include the plea and verdict, result of the hearing, date of the sentence and remarks of the solicitor.

 Criminal case files can be located through the variety of registers listed in this guide.
-Some are also listed on Archway by the name of the person convicted.
-Criminal case files (including those listed as an alphabetical sequence in our earlier guide to court records Gavel and Quill) are not listed on Archway and can only be found by doing a restricted search on Archway Staff.
+Some are also listed on Collections search by the name of the person convicted.
+Criminal case files (including those listed as an alphabetical sequence in our earlier guide to court records Gavel and Quill) are not listed on Collections search and can only be found with the assistance of an archivist.
 Special access permission is required before such a search can be undertaken.